Go 1.22

 HTTP Routing

-There have been many problems with the standard library HTTP muxer (aka router).
-This is why there are numerous open-source alternatives out there.
-However, I have modest requirements (and mostly use GraphQL) so use the standard library net/http package.
-The new features are nice if a long time coming.
+There have been many problems with the standard library HTTP muxer (aka router), which may be why there seem to be hundreds of open-source alternatives.
+However, I have modest requirements (and mostly use GraphQL), so usually use the standard library net/http package.

 • method matching - previously you had to manually check that a handler was called for the correct HTTP method (PUT, POST, etc)